pranay-legrand/tryactions/README.md

 ```

 **NOTE:** The tests that are started via the pipeline file have their own defined test device.
 The default is overwritten.
 Please check variable `IDM_SYTEM` in file `.gitlab-ci.yml`.
+If the pipeline does not have its own defined test device, simply comment out the variable.

 ### Username & Password